cmannion-meander/resume_screener/README.md

 ## Our AI Approach

 At Recruit Copilot, we believe in being transparent about how our AI works.
-Our AI model doesn’t just match keywords; it looks at the context of a candidate's experience, skills, and career progression to give you a deeper understanding of their fit for the job.
+Our AI model doesn’t just match keywords; it looks at the context of a candidate's experience, skills, and soft skills to give you a deeper understanding of their fit for the job.

 - **Skill Matching**: We evaluate how closely a candidate's skills align with the requirements of the job description.
 - **Experience Fit**: We analyze the relevance of the candidate’s previous job titles and roles.
-- **Career Trajectory**: Our model assesses how a candidate has progressed in their career and predicts their potential for future success.
+- **Soft Skills**: We assess candidates' soft skills, which are crucial for success in many roles, such as communication, leadership, and teamwork.
 - **Customizable**: The model is fully customizable to suit your unique hiring needs.

 ---